mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-A re-entry pod is similar to a capsule but is built with a gliding surface and computer guidance, allowing it to avoid potentially dangerous terrain and deliver up to two occupants safely to a planet’s surface.
-A skilled Traveller can take control of the pod’s descent using the Flyer (wing) skill.
+A re-entry pod is similar to a capsule but is built with a gliding surface and computer guidance, allowing it to avoid potentially dangerous terrain and deliver up to two occupants safely to a planet's surface.
+A skilled Traveller can take control of the pod's descent using the Flyer (wing) skill.

 Option TL Tons Cost